semperos/clj-webdriver/README.md

         (find-it options)
         (do-something-with-the-element))

+### Firefox Functionality

+Support for Firefox currently exceeds that for all other browsers, most notably via support for customizable Firefox profiles.
+I've included support for several of these advanced featues in the `clj-webdriver.firefox` namespace.
+Here are a few examples (borrowed from [here][wd-ruby-bindings]:

+    (use 'clj-webdriver.core)
+    (require '[clj-webdriver.firefox :as ff])

+    (def b (new-driver :firefox
+                       (doto (ff/new-profile)
+                             ;; Enable Firebug
+                             (enable-extension "/path/to/extensions/firebug.xpi")))

+                             ;; Auto-download certain file types to a specific folder (set-preferences {:browser.download.dir "C:/Users/semperos/Desktop",
+                                               :browser.download.folderList 2
+                                               :browser.helperApps.neverAsk.saveToDisk "application/pdf"})))

 ## Running Tests

 The namespace `clj-webdriver.test.example-app.core` contains a [Ring][ring-github] app (routing by [Moustache][moustache-github]) that acts as my "control application" for this project's test suite.
 Instead of running my tests against a remote server on the Internet (prone to change, not always available), I've packaged this small web application to be run locally for the purposes of testing.